Skip to main content

 What do I want to release before the year ends?

-Identify one weight — a regret, a habit, a thought — that no longer deserves to follow you into January.
+Identify one weight—a regret, a habit, a thought—that no longer deserves to follow you into January.
 Let the page hold it, even if just for now.

 What small joy do I want to carry into next year?

-Think of something simple that consistently lifted you: a routine, a place, a person, a flavor, a sound.
+Think of something simple that consistently lifted you: a routine, a place, a person, a flavor, or a sound.
 Joy doesn’t need to be grand to be meaningful.

 What word sums up my year?

 Choose a single word that captures the essence of your journey.
-It doesn’t need to be perfect — only honest.
+It doesn’t need to be perfect—only honest.

 🕯️ How to Make It a Ritual

 Pair your writing with a calming drink, like tea or warm water.
-Holding something warm steadies the breath and helps your thoughts arrive more gently.
+Holding something warm steadies your breath and helps your thoughts arrive more gently.
 Let the ritual feel cozy and unhurried, like a quiet conversation with yourself.

-These small touches turn journaling from a task into a grounding ritual — something steady, soothing, and meaningful rather than overwhelming.
+These small touches turn journaling from a task into a grounding ritual—something steady, soothing, and meaningful rather than overwhelming.

 ❄️ Why December 29 Feels Right for Reflection